 - app names;

-- product or user names; or any promotional statements about the products or services of others that indicate a sponsorship, association or endorsement with Envato.
+- product or user names, any promotional statements about the products or services of others that indicate a sponsorship, association or endorsement with Envato.

 What about using your API?